 Brazil Carnival is the annual 'Celebration of Life' that takes place throughout Brazil.
-In Rio de Janeiro, floats parade in the purpose-built Sambodrome, surrounded by dancers, singers and drummers dressed in elaborate costumes.
-This famous celebration unites the nation, and is one of the greatest shows on earth.
+In Rio de Janeiro, floats parade in the purpose-built Sambadrome, surrounded by dancers, singers and drummers dressed in elaborate costumes.
+This famous celebration unites the nation, and is one of the greatest shows on Earth.

 - Plan a trip to Rio de Janeiro, Brazil